Mensix/Mensix/README.md

 # Welcome!

-My name is Grzegorz, and I'm an aspiring frontend developer from Poland.
-I don't have many projects here, as I think some of them are not worth publishing, however, I'm looking forward to making awesome stuff in the future.
-My work is focused on ski jumping and [JBwA community](https://www.miejski.pl/slowo-Jebawka).

-You can find my summary on my [website](https://mensix.xyz/).
+My name is Grzegorz.
+I am frontend developer based in Poland.
+I am currently working as a Frontend Developer at [mTap Smart City](mtapsmartcity.com), meanwhile I am a proud Computer Science student at [Warsaw University of Life Sciences](https://wzim.sggw.edu.pl) where I gain more and more knowledge.
+Besides that, I have been working on such widespreadly mentioned projects as [dsj24](https://dsj24.pl) and [Bazarek Wyborczy](https://bazarekwyborczy.pl).
+Here I publish some of my projects I considered to be worth uploading, therefore feel free to look at them!